Elbsides/www/2026/workshops.markdown

 Through guided challenges, you’ll learn how attackers target AI systems and how to design safer architectures for real-world AI applications in AWS.

-Trainer:
+## Trainer Bios
+### Anne Stein

 Anne Stein is AWS Community Builder and Cloud Consultant at superluminar.
 With her passion for software development and cloud, she is always striving to learn more about the latest technologies and trends and to expand her skills.

+### Rebecca Burnside
 Rebecca Burnside is a Cloud Consultant at superluminar.
 After transitioning into tech from neuropsychology, she now builds modern cloud infrastructure, with a growing focus on generative AI and its security challenges.

+### Robert von Massow
 Robert von Massow is a cloud consultant at superluminar working on cloud-native architectures and systems on AWS.
 His projects range from IoT platforms to data and AI workloads, which means he regularly encounters the full spectrum of modern tech buzzwords.
 At heart, he still considers himself a software engineer and prefers building real systems over just drawing architecture diagrams.